viperleed/viperleed/doc/content/displacements/displacements.rst

 If you want to optimize multiple parameters not simultaneously, but end-to-end (necessary e.g. for geometrical optimization), you can use multiple blocks in the DISPLACEMENTS file to express this.
 After finishing one set of delta calculations and search, the program will then loop back to execute delta calculations and search again, starting from the optimized results of the previous search.

-For example, the following DISPLACEMENTS file would first optimize z position and vibrational amplitudes simultaneously for the given set of atoms, then run another search from the optimized z and vibrational amplitudes, this time optmizing the x coordinate:
+For example, the following DISPLACEMENTS file would first optimize z position and vibrational amplitudes simultaneously for the given set of atoms, then run another search from the optimized z and vibrational amplitudes, this time optimizing the x coordinate:

 ::